Bohemian Rhapsody: Wayne's World

-In 1992, the song enjoyed renewed popularity in the United States after being featured in a scene in the film Wayne's World, in which the titular character and his friends headbang in a car to the rock part near the end of the song.
+In 1992, the song enjoyed renewed popularity in the United States after being featured in a scene in the film Wayne's World, in which the titular character and his friends headbang in a car to the hard rock part near the end of the song.
 The film's director, Penelope Spheeris, was hesitant to use the song, as it did not entirely fit with the lead characters, who were fans of less flamboyant hard rock and heavy metal.
 Mike Myers insisted that the song fit the scene.
 According to music scholar Theodore Gracyk, by 1992, when the film was released, even "classic rock" stations had stopped playing the almost six-minute song.
 Gracyk suggests that beginning the tape in the middle of the song after "the lyrics which provide the song's narrative ... forces the film's audience to respond to its presence in the scene without the 'commentary' of the lyrics".
 Helped by the song, the soundtrack album of the film was a major hit.

 In connection with this, a new video was released, interspersing excerpts from the film with footage from the original Queen video, along with some live footage of the band.
 Myers was horrified that the record company had mixed clips from Wayne's World with Queen's original video, fearing that this would upset the band.
 He said, "they've just whizzed on a Picasso."
 He asked the record company to tell Queen that the video was not his idea and that he apologised to them.
 The band, though, sent a reply simply saying, "Thank you for using our song."
 This astonished Myers, who responded, "Thank you for even letting me touch the hem of your garments!"

 The Wayne's World video version of "Bohemian Rhapsody" won Queen its only MTV Video Music Award for "Best Video from a Film".
 When remaining members Brian May and Roger Taylor took the stage to accept the award, Brian May was overcome with emotion and said that "Freddie would be tickled."
 In the final scene of the video, a pose of the band from the video from the original "Bohemian Rhapsody" clip morphs into an identically posed 1985 photo, first featured in the "One Vision" video.

 In the 2018 Queen biopic feature film Bohemian Rhapsody, Myers makes a cameo as a fictional record executive who pans the song and refuses to release it as a single, proclaiming that it is too long for radio and that it is not a song that "teenagers can crank up the volume in their car and bang their heads to", a reference to the aforementioned scene in Wayne's World.